nathanielshak/advancedprogramming/Lesson2/README.md

 	python tictactoe.py

 You should see the output of our code (or potentially an error).
-Go ahead and repeat this process until you've got it.
+If it didn't work exactly how you wanted, go ahead and repeat this process until you've got it.

 ### I'm Awesome x 100